-This is the third installment profiling one of the characters in book four of the Yankee Doodle Spies series, The North Spy. due for release next year.
-As my last profile was a Scotsman who fought for America, it was only fitting that I follow with a Scotsman who fought for England.
-Not just any Scotsman, but a son of the famed Fraser clan of Highland warriors.
+This is the third profile in a series highlighting a character from book four of the Yankee Doodle Spies series, The North Spy, which is set to be released next year.
+Since my previous profile featured a Scotsman who fought for America, it only makes sense to follow up with a Scotsman who fought for England.
+Not just any Scotsman, but a member of the famous Fraser clan of Highland warriors.

 Proud Lineage